Hhs7304/me/README.md

 # 💫 About Me:
 Hello!
 I'm Sudhan, a passionate student pursuing Artificial Intelligence and Data Science.
-I enjoy exploring new technologies, solving complex problems, and developing impactful projects
+I enjoy exploring new technologies and developing impactful projects

 ## 🌐 Socials: